vergiliu/vergiliu.github.io/_drafts/2020-12-31-aws-training.md

   - SG at instance level - explicitly allow / stateful / applied to network interfaces (ENI)
   - NACL - allow and deny / stateless / applied to subnets
   - SG can span AZs , not regions
+  - SG is per region, so you need to create a new security group for each region you plan on having it
 - traffic in/out VPC:
   - IGW - connecting to internet
   - VPGW - connect to VPN